TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Database.md

 # This File is a Database of the benchmarks from all devices I currently own, as well as my own remarks about each result.
 ## You may use this for comparison purposes.
 It will be updated more and more with time.
 A variety of benchmarks will be included.

+### Note for dummies: Most of phone benchmarks you find on the web are THROTTLED results.
+Consider carefully.

 ### Applications include but are not limited to: 3DMark, Geekbench 4, GFXBench